stitchdata/docs/_saas-integrations/microsoft-advertising/v2/bing-ads-v2.md

   - title: "Report retention periods and historical data"
     anchor: "retention-period-historical-data"
     content: |
       {{ integration.display_name }} retains reporting data for specified periods of time.
 Depending on the type of report, the retention period can vary.
-For the majority of reports, however, Bing Ads will retain data for **36 months** from the current date.
+For the majority of reports, however, {{ integration.display_name }} will retain data for **36 months** from the current date.

       This retention period can impact the historical data Stitch can replicate from {{ integration.display_name }}.
 If you select a **Start Date** further in the past than the retention period allows, a message similar to the following will surface in the integration's [Extraction Logs]({{ link.replication.extraction-logs | prepend: site.baseurl }}) during the extraction phase: